TeodosioSiege/odin-recipes/README.md

 # odin-recipes

-The Odin Project first project for HTML
+The first "The Odin Project" activity for HTML